-The increase in revenue during the 2024 Quarter and Period as compared to the 2023 Quarter and Period is primarily due to the increase in fair value of our crypto assets earned as rewards for staking as the market prices of crypto assets continued to rise throughout the period.
-The increase is also partially due to an increase in the 2024 Quarter.
-This is partially offset by the negative revenue we recognized related to block rewards earned from our Ethereum block building activities during the 2024 Quarter, Quarter and 2024 Period.
+The increase in revenue during the 2024 Quarter and 2024 Period as compared to the 2023 Quarter and 2023 Period is primarily due to the increase in the block rewards earned from our Ethereum block-building activities during the 2024 Quarter and 2024 Period.
+The increase is also partially due to the increase in fair value of our crypto assets earned as rewards for staking as the market prices of crypto assets continued to be elevated during 2024 Period compared to 2023 Period.
 Although we believe the number of block rewards and tokens we earn from staking and revenue recognized will increase as we continue to expand our blockchain infrastructure efforts, we recognize that volatility in the crypto asset markets may impact the market prices of the crypto assets we earn from staking.